peterktsitsi/peterktsitsi.github.io/src/content/blog/07-the-progamming-iceburg/index.md

 ```

 ### Write your content
 You've made it this far, all that is left to do is write your content beneath the frontmatter.
-Writing markdown will be covered in the next article.
+Writing markdown will be covered in the next article. new stuff.